gendx/gravity-rs/README.md

 You may want to use `cargo test --release`, because the implementation is quite slow in non-release mode.

+## Disclaimer

+The Gravity-SPHINCS signature scheme is still young and has not yet been independently audited, nor has this code.
+For now, this is simply a proposal so don't use it in production!

 ## License

 MIT